BjarneHelgesen/PythonForTestere/README.md

 1. Create function to convert from miles to km with unit tests and user input

 # Lesson 2-3 curriculum
-1. lists
+1. lists []
 2. for loops
 3. while loops
 4. use of modulus
-5. \r\n
+5. "\r\n", + and * operator on strings
 6. Test driven development (TDD)

 # Lesson 2-3 examples
 1. Define and print lists
 2. for loop over lists
 3. range
-5. TDD: Add elements to lists (get squares)
+4. TDD: Add elements to lists (get squares)
-6. while loop (valid input), do while (exit)
+5. while loop (valid input), do while (exit)
-7. Multiline strings
+6. Concatenation and multiline strings

 # Lesson 2-3 exercises
 1. Catergorize people by age.